The shape of differential radial flow $v_0(p_T)$, not its zero-crossing, carries physical information

+The integrated cumulants $v_0\{k\}$ and $v_{0,p}\{2\}$ characterize multiplicity and $[\pT]$ fluctuations respectively, but do not resolve how the spectral-shape fluctuation varies with $\pT$.
+Just as for anisotropic flow, where the integrated $v_n\{2\}^2=c_n\{2\}$ is generalized to the $\pT$-differential $v_n(\pT)$ via the factorization $c_n(\pa,\pb) = v_n(\pa)v_n(\pb)$, one defines $v_0(\pT)$ through the analogous relation $c_0(\pa,\pb) = v_0(\pa)v_0(\pb)$.
+Very recently, measurements have advanced beyond these integral observables by studying two-particle radial flow fluctuations differentially in $\pT$ or pseudorapidity $\eta$~\cite{ATLAS:2025ztg,ALICE:2025iud}.

+Through rigorous tests of factorization relations~\cite{ATLAS:2025ztg}, such as $c_{0}\{2\}(\pa,\pb)=v_{0}\{2\}(\pa)v_0\{2\}(\pb)$ and $c_{0}\{2\}(\ea,\eb)=v_{0}\{2\}(\ea)v_0\{2\}(\eb)$, these measurements confirmed the collective and long-range nature of radial flow.
+The measured $v_0(\pT)$~\cite{ATLAS:2025ztg} displays characteristic behavior: it starts negative at low $\pT$, increases and crosses zero near $\pT=\pTc \approx \lr{[\pT]}$ around 1~GeV, then peaks around 3--4~GeV before decreasing at higher $\pT$.
+Furthermore, the $\pT$-dependent shape of $v_{0}\{2\}(\pT)$ was identified as particularly sensitive to bulk viscosity~\cite{Parida:2024ckk,ATLAS:2025ztg}, offering a new avenue for constraining QGP transport properties.
+This paper focuses exclusively on $v_{0}\{2\}(\pT)$, hereafter denoted simply as $v_{0}(\pT)$.

-{\bf Spectral shape fluctuations and $v_0(\pT)$.} Information about radial flow is embedded in the $\pT$-dependent yield in each event, $N(\pT)$, which can be decomposed into the product of the global multiplicity $N = \int N(\pT) d\pT$, and the normalized (fractional) spectrum, $n(\pT)$, such that $N(\pT) = N n(\pT)$.
-Events exhibiting stronger (weaker) radial flow tend to display a flatter (steeper) $N(\pT)$ distribution (see top of Fig.~\ref{fig:1}).
-Such EbE fluctuations in $N(\pT)$ can be expressed through a decomposition into three terms (This view is consistent with the decomposition based on principal component analysis~\cite{Mazeliauskas:2015efa,Gardim:2020fxx}):
+The radial flow in each event is encoded in the $\pT$-dependent yield, $N(\pT)= N n(\pT)$, where $N = \int N(\pT) d\pT$ is the global multiplicity and $n(\pT)$ is the normalized fractional spectrum satisfying $\int n(\pT) d\pT = 1$.
+Events with stronger (weaker) radial flow exhibit flatter (steeper) $N(\pT)$ distributions (see Fig.~\ref{fig:1} top).
+The EbE fluctuations of $N(\pT)$ can be decomposed as~\footnote{This decomposition is consistent with principal component analysis approaches~\cite{Mazeliauskas:2015efa,Gardim:2020fxx}.}: { } where the $\delta N$ term reflects centrality-dependent global multiplicity fluctuations, while the $\delta n(\pT)$ term captures genuine radial-flow fluctuations.

-In most cases, the higher-order term $\delta N \delta n(\pT)$ is negligible.
-Variations in global multiplicity $N$ are often associated with centrality dependence, whereas fluctuations in $n(\pT)$ reflect genuine radial flow fluctuations.
-Although this separation is inherently ambiguous, it provides a useful framework for understanding the interplay between global multiplicity and radial flow fluctuations.
+However, a fundamental ambiguity remains in separating $\delta N$ from $\delta n(\pT)$ when studying spectral fluctuations.
+We demonstrate that $v_0(\pT)$ is meaningful only up to an arbitrary constant reflecting irreducible centrality fluctuations.
+Crucially, this offset does not affect integrated observables such as $[\pT]$ fluctuations, confirming that only the shape or derivative $dv_0(\pT)/d\pT$ carries physical information about radial flow.
+These findings have important practical implications: $v_0(\pT)$ measurements from different experiments or theoretical calculations must be vertically shifted to have the same zero-crossing to remove normalization ambiguities, before meaningful comparisons can be made.

-Radial flow information is extracted from the covariance between the local normalized spectrum $n(\pT)$ and $[\pT]$, often expressed in a factorizable form~\cite{Schenke:2020uqq}:
+{\bf Impact of global multiplicity and spectral shape fluctuations on $v_0(\pT)$.} Radial flow information is inferred from the correlation between $n(\pT)$ and $[\pT]$, which can be expressed in a factorizable form~\cite{Schenke:2020uqq}: